zPROBE: Zero Peek Robustness Checks for Federated Learning: Conclusion

 \section{Conclusion}

 This paper presented \sys, a novel framework for low overhead, scalable, private, and robust FL in the malicious client setting. \sys ensures correct behavior from clients, and performs robustness checks on model updates.
-With a combination of zero-knowledge proofs and secret sharing techniques ,\sys provides robustness guarantees without compromising client privacy. \sys presents a paradigm shift from previous work by providing a private robustness defense relying on rank-based statistics with cost that grows sublinearly with respect to number of clients.
+With a combination of zero-knowledge proofs and secret sharing techniques, \sys provides robustness guarantees without compromising client privacy.
+We highlight the effectiveness of \sys on seminal computer vision benchmarking, but reiterate the fact that our approach is not limited by scale. \sys can handle even the most advanced computer vision FL tasks, while still maintaining the same levels of privacy and robustness. \sys presents a paradigm shift from previous work by providing a private robustness defense relying on rank-based statistics with cost that grows sublinearly with respect to number of clients.